 Just like epic blockbusters, every great video needs complementary audio to make it come alive.
 Of course, sound effects are perfect for adding emphasis and transitions in video.
 They get the job done.

-But think about it – you'll have a hard time finding a YouTube video that doesn't incorporate audio into the experience.
+But think about it, you’ll have a hard time finding a YouTube video that doesn’t incorporate audio into the experience.

 The task of choosing and adding music to a video can be quite daunting.
 Why?
 Because there are a lot of different factors to take into consideration, including: